griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 ### ggplot2 Practice examples
 Now that we've had an introduction to ggplot2 let's try a few practice examples.
 In the section below we will provide instructions for loading and manipulating a dataset, a plot will then be provided and we ask that you attempt to recreate it.
 The boxes below will give the answers.

 Often it is useful to compare tumor variant allele frequencies among samples to get a sense of the tumor purity and to determine the existense of sub-clonal populations among the tumor.
 Let's use the [ggplot2ExampleData.tsv](http://www.genomedata.org/gen-viz-workshop/ggplot2ExampleData.tsv) dataset we've been using to explore this.
+Run the R code below to make sure you have the data loaded, then try re-creating the plots below.
+You'll find hints and answers below each plot.
 ```R
 # load the dataset
 variantData <- read.delim("http://www.genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv")